The technology we developed was designed to take the Pilot Out of The Loop (POOL™).

-There are three patents we have licensed from NASA that are being integrated into the FLITE Core™ system, UTM, Sense and Avoid, and Ground Collision Avoidance (CFIT) which will add a tremendous amount of extra safety measures.
+There are three patents we have licensed from NASA that are being integrated into the P.O.O.L.™ system, Detect and Avoid, Advanced Ground Collision Avoidance (CFIT), and Safe to Land, which will add a tremendous amount of extra safety measures.

-We are continuing advanced weather development with the University of North Dakota to utilize (AI) artificial intelligence and (ML) machine learning with our intelligent flight planning and flight operation system FLITE Core™.
+We are continuing advanced weather development with the University of North Dakota to utilize (AI) artificial intelligence and (ML) machine learning with our intelligent flight planning and flight operation system FLITE Core™ and P.O.O.L.™

 FLITE Core™ will be used to intelligently plan a UASs flight taking into account air traffic, weather, terrain, buildings, obstacles, airspace, and other items required to complete a flight plan all without pilot input.